Stanzler Fund FAQs

 Applicants can expect to hear from the Schwartz Center regarding their status in October 2024.

-Awarded applicants will have two weeks to accept and return required forms identifying an agreement signatory to move forward with Schwartz Center membership
+Awarded applicants will have two weeks to accept and return required forms identifying an agreement signatory and Schwartz Rounds Leadership Team to move forward with Schwartz Center membership.

 Can a recipient organization reapply after the initial grant cycle?